npshep/alr.userscripts/office365/README.md

 ==========

 `apprail2header.js`
-- icons don't appear in the same order in the header as they in the app rail
+- icons don't appear in the same order in the header as in the app rail

 `disabletextsuggestions.js`
 - when the cursor is at the end of the line, the first press of the enter